 The bill proposes the repeal of the requirement for completing a human trafficking prevention course as a condition for obtaining a commercial driver license in Arkansas.
-Specifically, it seeks to eliminate the existing legal language that mandates individuals to complete either a human trafficking prevention course or become certified as a "Trucker Against Trafficking" in order to qualify for a Class A commercial driver license.
+Specifically, it seeks to eliminate the existing legal language in Arkansas Code 27-23-108(e), which mandates that individuals must either complete a human trafficking prevention course or become certified as a "Trucker Against Trafficking" to qualify for a Class A commercial driver license.

 Old version HB1371 Original - 2-3-2025 11:49 AM: 27-23-108(e)